 One of the more considerable hindrances to cooking in the field is the limitations to cooking over a fire or burner.
 After all, there is only so much you can cook over an open flame or pan or skillet.
 But with the Omnia Stovetop Oven, you can turn any stove into an oven.

-Imagine the possibilities with an oven at your disposal in camp.
+Imagine the possibilities with an oven at your disposal as part of your cooking gear while camping.
 The Omnia is a lightweight, circular stovetop oven that unlocks a variety of cooking options previously reserved for cooking at home.
 From calzones to chicken wings, cinnamon rolls for breakfast, to chocolate cake for dessert, the bright red Omnia provides opens up the palette.

 Anything you can make in an oven, you can bake in the Omnia, a three-piece system, including a base, container for cooking, and a lid.
 The contained heat circulates throughout the oven, going on any heat source from a burner to a stovetop.